yandthj/HPC/docs/Documentation/Managing_Data/file_permissions.md

 * https://www.linux.com/training-tutorials/file-types-linuxunix-explained-detail/
 * https://en.wikipedia.org/wiki/Unix_file_types

-## Default Permissions on NREL Systems
+## Default Permissions on NLR Systems

 When first created, all /projects directories will be owned by the allocation's HPC Lead User and the project's shared Group.
 The default permissions will typically be ug+rwx (chmod 770) or ug+rwx,o+rx (chmod 776), depending on the system.
 The setgid bit will also be set on the directory, so that all files created in the /projects directory will have a Group ownership of the project's group.

-## NREL Technical Help with File Permissions
+## NLR Technical Help with File Permissions

-The NREL HPC Support Team relies on allocation owners and users to be responsible for file permissions and ownership as a part of managing the allocation and its data, but the PI or HPC Leads of a project may request assistance in changing permissions or ownership of files that belong to the allocation by opening a support ticket with [hpc-help@nrel.gov](mailto://hpc-help@nrel.gov).
+The NLR HPC Support Team relies on allocation owners and users to be responsible for file permissions and ownership as a part of managing the allocation and its data, but the PI or HPC Leads of a project may request assistance in changing permissions or ownership of files that belong to the allocation by opening a support ticket with [hpc-help@nrel.gov](mailto://hpc-help@nrel.gov).